-Added days on schedule marked by meaningful games
+Extra days on HS baseball schedule marked by meaningful games

 Bangor Christian, ranked third in Class D North, hosts No. 10 Deer Isle-Stonington on Friday with a chance to tighten an already close race at the top of that division.

-The Patriots will enter the game approximately nine Heal points behind first-place Fort Fairfield and second-place Katahdin of Stacyville, who began Thursday’s play separated by a miniscule 0.1793 points.
+The Patriots enter the game approximately nine Heal Points behind first-place Fort Fairfield and second-place Katahdin of Stacyville, who began Thursday’s play separated by a miniscule 0.1793 points.

 Fort Fairfield state’s lone unbeaten